datastax/pulsar-admin-console/README.md

 ## Configuration
 The configuration file for the Pulsar admin console is named `default.json` and is in the `./config` directory.
-Additional configuration files can be placed in this directory to override parameters, as described [here](https://github.com/node-config/node-config/wiki/Configuration-Files).
+Additional configuration files (for example, `local.json`) can be placed in this directory to override parameters, as described [here](https://github.com/node-config/node-config/wiki/Configuration-Files).

 The `default.json` configuration file contains a set of general configs for the admin console plus a server-specific set under `server_config`.
 The admin console server proxies all requests from the admin console to the Pulsar broker (or Pulsar proxy).
 You need to configure `pulsar_url`